martinaJovanovic/Elderistic/README.md

 # Features
 This iOS app depending on the role you have lets you:
 - Elder: make a request for you tasks, view, edit and delete your requests, get details about the assigned volunteer, rate and comment the volunteer after the task is finished
-- Volunteer: enter/edit your free hours, accept/reject tasks, get details for the task (plus navigation to the elder's location), get details about the assigned elder, rate and comment the elder after the task is finished
+- Volunteer: enter/edit your free hours, accept/reject tasks, get details for the task, get details about the assigned elder, rate and comment the elder after the task is finished
 - Organization: match volunteers with tasks, view both elder's and volunteer's ratings and comments It supports dark and light theme, as well as English and Macedonian language.